 This is the second post in our Instant Pot Pressure Cooker recipe series.
-This counter top appliance is popular among our Whole30 community, and Whole30 compliant Instant Pot recipes are one of our most-requested resources on social media.
-Sarah Steffens, our in-house recipe creative, is sharing her favorite recipes for nourishing, delicious Instant Pot dishes—Whole30 compliant, of course!
+This counter top appliance is popular among our Whole30 community, and Whole30 compatible Instant Pot recipes are one of our most-requested resources on social media.
+Sarah Steffens, our in-house recipe creative, is sharing her favorite recipes for nourishing, delicious Instant Pot dishes—Whole30 compatible, of course!

 A Beginner-Friendly Instant Pot Dish

 Are you ever in a hurry to get a delicious and satisfying meal on the table?
 (Uh, is the sky blue?)
 No matter how demanding or pleasurable you may find cooking, certainly you can identify with the that feeling of dread that occurs when the question, “WHAT am I going to make for dinner?” floats through your head on a busy weekday.

 Enter the Instant Pot.
 You bought one based on it’s time-saving promises, and now you want to put it to the test by making all of the amazing Whole30 recipes you’ve seen circulating on the web.
 Admittedly, this can be a bit intimidating, so may I recommend the following simple recipe for Hurried Lamb Curry?
 It doesn’t require any special steps and it tastes like it has been slow-cooking for hours and hours, but shhh…..you made it in just one hour, and everyone partaking of it is really happy.
 Score another for the Instant Pot (and you)!

 1.5 lbs. of organic lamb stew meat, fat trimmed and cut in 2” pieces